 Do I need technical documentation to sell on Amazon?

 Amazon’s compliance team normally require the following documents when checking compliance:

 - Product photos (CE mark)

-I am not aware of any case in which Amazon has requested a technical file.
-I assume this is also for the very same reason that most government authorities in the EU primarily check the DoC and test report.
+I am not aware of any case in which Amazon has requested technical documentation.
+I assume this is also for the same reason that most market surveillance authorities in the EU primarily check the DoC and test reports.

-After all, if an importer can’t get the DoC and test report right, their chances of having a correct technical file are slim.
+If an importer or manufacturer can’t get the DoC and test report right, their chances of having a correct technical file are slim.